Nicoeevee/ffmpeg-kit-extended/README.md

 `ffmpeg-kit-extended` is a comprehensive Flutter plugin for executing `FFmpeg`, `FFprobe`, and `FFplay` `8.1.2 API` commands on `Android`, `iOS`, `macOS`, `Linux`, and `Windows`.
 It leverages Dart `FFI` to interact directly with native FFmpeg libraries, providing high performance, flexibility, and complete video playback capabilities.

+If you like the project and are using it in your app give it a ⭐ on GitHub and a 👍 on [pub.dev](https://pub.dev/packages/ffmpeg_kit_extended_flutter).
+It helps a lot 🙏!
+Happy coding 🚀!

 ## 1. Features

 - **Cross-Platform Support**: Works on `Android`, `iOS`, `macOS`, `Linux`, and `Windows`.